robertleonhardt/PyDRT/README.md

 If this code helps you with your research, please consider citing the reference above - this would be very helpful. :)

-In case you want a more convenient DRT experience with a more user-friencly GUI, check out Polarographica: https://github.com/Polarographica/Polarographica_program
+In case you want a more convenient DRT experience with a more user-friendly GUI, check out Polarographica: https://github.com/Polarographica/Polarographica_program

 ## Basic usage